 Avoid alcohol too.

 Can you drink alcohol with a UTI?
 Yes, technically… It can make you feel better for a bit, but it’s still sugar.
-In the long run it could lengthen your UTI, and who wants that?
+In the long run, it could lengthen your infection, and who wants that?

 I even try to stay away from fruit juices because of the sugar content- hence taking a cranberry supplement instead of just downing cranberry juice, which is normally filled with sugar.

 If you’re trying to reduce your sugar intake but still want a yummy treat, you should try my homemade butter pecan ice cream recipe.
 Seriously.
 Try it.